Earn a Bachelor’s or Master’s Degree

 Master of Science Degree in Education

-The Curriculum & Instruction Specialist in Algebra & Middle School Mathematics concentration is designed for the middle school classroom teacher who wants to improve instructional skills as well as expand knowledge and skills in teaching mathematics through Algebra I.
+The Algebra & Middle School Mathematics concentration is designed for the middle school classroom teacher who wants to improve instructional skills as well as expand knowledge and skills in teaching mathematics through Algebra I.

 Longwood requires a minimum of six students to start a cohort.